 - protection of the natural environment every day and in every activity, - enhancing the environmental awareness among employees, - conduct compliant with environmental guidelines, - development and use of environmentally sound solutions, - encouraging employees to use means of transport other than cars and making investments that mitigate environmental impacts, for instance construction of a bike parking shelter or arrangement of group commute options for employees, - investment in a modern car fleet, - initiating SECO/ECO in-house projects where employees were encouraged, through internal communication, to take action in their day-to-day work in order to minimise environmental losses through, for instance, transition to an electronic document circulation system that reduces paper and toner consumption, reasonable use of air conditioning, turning off the lights in office space, reducing the heating when planning to work from home, replacement of light bulbs and lighting.
-Steps planned to be taken include using recycled paper, phasing out bottled water, and monitoring the consumption of energy, water and paper, - waste segregation, collection of caps and waste batteries, and reuse of products, - putting save paper slogans in the email signature footer to enhance environmental awareness among the employees, - low maintenance landscaping not requiring irrigation.
+Steps planned to be taken include using recycled paper, phasing out bottled water, and monitoring the consumption of energy, water and paper,

+- waste segregation, collection of caps and waste batteries, and reuse of products, - putting save paper slogans in the email signature footer to enhance environmental awareness among the employees, - low maintenance landscaping not requiring irrigation.

-It was another year when the Company drew its employees' attention to the importance of segregating waste.
+It was another year when the Group drew its employees' attention to the importance of segregating waste.
 Containers for different types of waste were placed in the manufacturing and storage space and in office and amenity rooms.

-All waste produced by the Company in the course of its operations is managed in accordance with the applicable legislation, and the implemented solutions help reduce its amount to the minimum.
+All waste produced by the Group in the course of its operations is managed in accordance with the applicable legislation, and the implemented solutions help reduce its amount to the minimum.
 As a result, waste is transferred to licensed third party operators under relevant contracts.
 Waste collection is confirmed by waste transfer notes, based on which the quantity of waste generated by the organisation is calculated.
-In 2021, the largest group of generated waste was iron and steel (136.1 Mg), followed by paper and cardboard packaging (9.9 Mg).